elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 end
 ```

 Our first test starts a new `KV.Bucket` by calling the `start_link/1` and passing an empty list of options.
-Then we performs some `get/2` and `put/3` operations on it, asserting the result.
+Then we perform some `get/2` and `put/3` operations on it, asserting the result.

 Also note the `async: true` option passed to `ExUnit.Case`.
 This option makes the test case run in parallel with other `:async` test cases by using multiple cores in our machine.
 This is extremely useful to speed up our test suite.
 However, `:async` must *only* be set if the test case does not rely on or change any global values.
 For example, if the test requires writing to the filesystem or access a database, keep it synchronous (omit the `:async` option) to avoid race conditions between tests.